 That Pärt Feeling had its world premiere at the ZagrebDox film festival in Croatia on 26th of February 2019 and was selected for Beldocs (2019), Berkshire International Film Festival (2019), Two Riversides Arts and Film Festival (2019) and Arvo Pärt Centre Film Evenings (2019).

-On 27th of February 2019 the international premiere took place in the Eye Filmmuseum in Amsterdam, where there will be a Q&A with the director Paul Hegeman and Channel Manager of the classical TV channel Stingray Brava, Maarten Walraven.
+On 27th of February 2019 the international premiere took place in the Eye Filmmuseum in Amsterdam, with a Q&A with the director Paul Hegeman and Channel Manager of the classical TV channel Stingray Brava, Maarten Walraven.

 The film was released in the Dutch cinemas by Mokum Filmdistributie on 28th of February 2019 where it attracted around 10.000 visitors.
 The documentary was subsequently released in the United States on 24th of May 2019 by Film Movement and in Canada on 15th of July 2019.
 The latest theatrical release was on 10th of September 2020 in Germany by Film Kino Text Verleih, one day before Arvo Pärt’s 85th birthday.